joostkremers/pandoc-mode/docs/index.md

 Some of Pandoc’s file options also allow a URL to be passed instead.
 Since `pandoc-mode` uses file-name completion for file options, passing a URL can be problematic.
-You can bypass file-name completion, however, using a numeric prefix argument, i.e., `C-u 1` or `M-1`, before setting the option.
+You can bypass file-name completion, however, using a numeric prefix argument, i.e., `C-u 1` or `M-1`.
 (The actual number is irrelevant.) `pandoc-mode` then just reads a string without any kind of completion.

 This can also be useful if you want to use the special placeholders that Pandoc accepts in file paths in defaults files, i.e., `${HOME}` for the